 Taxes

 Since contributions are made with after-tax dollars, contributions to a Roth IRA are not tax-deductible.
-Similarly, earnings on investments in a Roth IRA are tax-free, and qualified withdrawals are also tax and penalty-free.
+Earnings on investments in a Roth IRA are tax-free, and qualified withdrawals are also tax- and penalty-free.
 Having the option of tax-free withdrawals from a Roth IRA in retirement may provide more flexibility in tax management.